STAKE (STAKE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 STAKE Historical Price

-According to the latest data gathered on STAKE live price page, the current price of STAKE is 0.071618USD.
-The circulating supply of STAKE(STAKE) is 1.85M STAKE , giving it a market capitalization of $132.37K.
+According to the latest data gathered on STAKE live price page, the current price of STAKE is 0.07809USD.
+The circulating supply of STAKE(STAKE) is 1.85M STAKE , giving it a market capitalization of $144.32K.

 The STAKE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of STAKE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.